Mumbai Indians

 All MatchesAbout

 Under the leadership of Rohit Sharma, MI won five titles (It’s pertinent to note that Chennai Super Kings have also won the IPL five times).
 They’ve featured in as many as six IPL finals, and five have gone in their favour.
-Also, they managed to win the Champions League T20 in 2011 and 2013.
+Also, they won the Champions League T20 in 2011 and 2013.

 In 2013, Mumbai won their maiden IPL title after beating arch-rivals Chennai Super Kings (CSK) in the final by 23 runs at the iconic Eden Gardens, Kolkata.